-Seriously, it took me longer to preheat my oven than it did for me to prepare this easy breakfast casserole.
+Seriously, it took me longer to preheat my oven than it did for me to prepare this egg casserole.
 I used frozen hash browns, shredded cheese, and cubed ham.
 So, the only real prep work that I had to do was crack open the eggs.

 This casserole will feed a crowd.
-It makes 8 to 12 portions, depending on how you cut it.
+It makes 12 portions.

 It would be perfect around the holidays since you only need to spend about 5 minutes in the kitchen putting it together.
 Then, just let it bake.